eebio/esm/docs/src/plate_readers/growth_rate.md

 !!! todo "add more options here"

-## Regularization
+## Smoothed Spline

-For the `Regularization` method, the data is log scaled (negative points removed) and smoothed using regularization, before being interpolated by a cubic spline.
+For the `SmoothedSpline` method, the data is log scaled (negative points removed) and a weighted least squares spline is fitted using [Dierckx.jl](@extref Dierckx).
 The point where the derivative of this smooth cubic spline is maximised determines the growth rate.

-This method uses the `RegularizationSmooth()` method of DataInterpolations.jl, see [here](@extref DataInterpolations methods).
+    order::Int = 3
+    smoothness::Float64 = 0.01
+    knots::Union{Nothing, Vector{Float64}} = nothing

-It can be called using `growth_rate(data, time_col, Regularization())` or `doubling_time(data, time_col, Regularization())`.
+It can be called using `growth_rate(data, time_col, SmoothedSpline(order, smoothness, knots))` or `doubling_time(data, time_col, SmoothedSpline(order, smoothness, knots))`.

+By default:

+- `order=3` which means cubic splines are used,
+- `smoothness=0.01` with larger values producing a smoother curve,
+- `knots=nothing` controls the time position of the spline knots (in minutes).
+If `knots=nothing`, then they are chosen automatically.

-- `max_od` - returns the maximum value of the regularization within the time interval
+- `max_od` - returns the maximum value of the spline within the time interval
-- `time_to_max_growth` - return the time where the derivative of the regularization is maximised
+- `time_to_max_growth` - return the time where the derivative of the spline is maximised
-- `od_at_max_growth` - return the regularized OD at `time_to_max_growth`
+- `od_at_max_growth` - return the evaluation of the spline at `time_to_max_growth`

 !!! tip "Help!
 My growth curve is wrong"
     The most common problem to appear for the growth curve in this method is to have a predicted maximum growth occuring too early, when the data is very noisy.
-This only happens if the regularization curve is overfitting the data (following the noise rather than just the general trends).
-This can fixed by changing the smoothing parameter `lambda` (this varies on a log scale, try `10^6`) and changing the `alg` to `:fixed`.
+This only happens if the smoothed spline is overfitting the data (following the noise rather than just the general trends).
+This can fixed by changing the smoothing parameter `smoothness` (the default is `0.01`).

 ## OD Thresholds